Top 13 Venture Capital Firms for Education Startups

 Image of TechRise Chicago - Top VCs in Education

-TechRise Chicago is a venture capital firm and startup competition that has been operating since 2021.
-It functions as a multi-stakeholder initiative with a clear mission to provide capital and resources to underserved entrepreneurs.
+TechRise Chicago is a venture capital firm and startup competition that supports early-stage companies.
+It operates as a multi-stakeholder initiative with a specific focus on backing Black and Latinx tech founders.

-• Investment stages: Seed, Early Stage Venture, Grant
+• Investment stages: Seed, grant, and early-stage venture

 • Geographical presence: Chicago, Illinois